polarfire-soc/polarfire-soc-documentation/software-development/polarfire-soc-software-tool-flow.md

 SD cards can also be programmed directly on Windows using Win32DiskImager or using dd on Linux.

-Instructions for programming the eMMC and SD cards with HSS payloads can be found in the [Programming the Linux Image](https://github.com/polarfire-soc/polarfire-soc-documentation/blob/master/boards/mpfs-icicle-kit-es/updating-icicle-kit/updating-icicle-kit-design-and-linux.md#Programming-Linux-Image) document.
+Instructions for programming the eMMC and SD cards with HSS payloads can be found in the "Programming the Linux Image" section of this [document](https://mi-v-ecosystem.github.io/redirects/updating-icicle-kit_updating-icicle-kit-design-and-linux).